AidanNowa/EC551_Lab1/README.md

 recommends SOP or POS design based on required transistor numbers.

 Essential prime implicants and prime implicants are found through the use of the Quine- McCluskey method.
-A python library (shown here: https://github.com/tpircher-zz/quine-mccluskey/tree/master) was used to calculate the Essential Prime Implicants through the provided QM algorithm, and the sympy library was used for much of the boolean algebra.
+An open source python library (shown here: https://github.com/tpircher-zz/quine-mccluskey/tree/master) was used to calculate the Essential Prime Implicants through the provided QM algorithm, and the sympy library was used for much of the boolean algebra.